MangelMaxime/Nacara/docs/content/plugins/live-example.md

 Snippets run in a frame of their own, so one that throws, loops forever or rewrites the whole document breaks only itself.

+The editor is 28rem tall at most and scrolls past that.
+A block sets its own height with [`maxHeight=`](../guide/code-blocks.md#height), which caps it as text and as an editor.

 A [diff](../guide/code-blocks.md#writing-a-diff) runs as the code it leaves behind - the lines you marked deleted are shown but never compiled, so a block can show a change and still run.